operating-systems

 Thrashing

-Thrashing occurs when a processor spends a disproportionate amount of time handling page faults compared to executing instructions.
-This results in a drastic drop in system performance.
+Thrashing occurs when a processor spends disproportionate time handling page faults versus executing instructions, causing drastic performance drops.

 Mechanism